 Genetic basis for chemical communication in Cataglyphis desert ants

-Fig. 2: Tal and Daphna processing Cataglyphis ants collected from Bezet Beach.
+Tal and Daphna processing Cataglyphis ants collected from Bezet Beach

-The reference genome will form the foundations for the population genomic study.
+The reference genome serves as the foundations for population genomic studies.
 First, we used 117 brothers from a single nest for QTL mapping study.
-Shani used these samples for both genomic sequencing and chemical analysis of cuticular hydrocarbons (the pheromones used by ants for nestmate recognition).
-She constructed the first RADseq library ever done in Israel (Restriction-associated DNA sequencing), and the results came out top quality:
+Shani used these samples for both genomic sequencing and chemical analysis of cuticular hydrocarbons (CHC; the pheromones used by ants for nestmate recognition).
+She identified 31 different long-chain CHCs in variable amounts on different ants from different colonies.
+She then constructed the first RADseq library ever done in Israel (Restriction-associated DNA sequencing), and the results came out top quality:

 These raw sequence reads then went through a lot of processing and bioinformatics, done by Pnina and Besan.
 Besan constructed a linkage map for the 26 chromosomes of C. niger, with the help of Abraham Korol and using his software MultiPoint.
-She then conducted QTL mapping of the chemical traits of these ants (quantities of cuticular hydrocarbons).
-She identified many such QTLs, at least one for every trait, and almost every chromosome has some hint of QTLs.
+She then conducted QTL mapping of the chemical traits of these ants (quantities of cuticular hydrocarbons) using the software MultiQTL, also from the Korol lab.
+Almost every chromosome has some hint of QTLs.
+After thorough analysis and correction for multiple testing (FDR < 10%) we ended up with 20 QTL that had statistically significant association with one of nine CHCs.
+Most of these CHCs had more than one QTL (and up to four), suggesting that some CHCs have a stronger genetic basis than others.